Fujio-Turner/sg-sync-function-tester/README.md

 7. **Scopes and Collection**: In the `config.json` just pass in non-default(`_default`) value for `sgDbScope` and `sgDbCollection` to test scopes and collection Sync Functions.
 8. **Changes Channel(s) Filter**: Add the channel(s) you want to filter by in the changes operation like this:`CHANGES:bob` .

-Release:
-1.5.0 - Try it out and let me know.

 Works on My Computer - Tested & Certified ;-)